 Eliminating hidden hunger in Africa by fortifying staple crops

-With 20 million people already growing these biofortified crops, HarvestPlus plans to scale the introduction of these varieties regionally through three existing “hub countries” in Africa: Nigeria, Uganda, and Zambia.
-The expansion is expected to reach 1 billion people by 2030, allowing multiple African countries to become nutritionally self-sufficient and laying the groundwork to grow this work globally.
+With 26 million people already growing these biofortified crops, HarvestPlus plans to scale the introduction and dissemination of these varieties in 17 priority countries in Africa.
+Scaling will be done regionally through three existing administrative "hub countries": Nigeria, Uganda, and Zambia.
+The expansion is expected to reach 100 million people in Africa by 2022, paving the way to reach 1 billion people globally by 2030.

 Bev Postma, Chief Executive Officer, HarvestPlus

 Sylvain Bidiaka, Country Manager, DR Congo (cassava), HarvestPlus

 Antoine Lubobo, Country Manager, DR Congo (beans), HarvestPlus

 Bho Mudyahoto, Head, Global Monitoring & Evaluation, HarvestPlus

 Wolfgang Pfeiffer, Director, Research & Development, HarvestPlus